tienl/Kickstarter-analysis/README.md

 # Kickstarter-analysis Challenge
-Performing analysis on kickstarter data to uncover trend In this respository I demonstrate techniques and skills in excel, VBA and data analysis.
+Performing analysis on kickstarter data to uncover trend.

+In this respository I demonstrate techniques and skills in excel, VBA and data analysis.
 Performing a mock analysis of data set to meet some challenge objectives.